 Social Media has broken up the barriers between the two as sites like Facebook and Twitter post both press releases as well as advertising Materials.
 Although PR and marketing services to be operating under two different strategies and purposes, Social media has blurred their boundaries.
 As a result of this, for your business to take up the next level, coordination and communication between both PR and marketing teams can lead up to mutual success of your brand’s promotion.

 On the whole, if you want to boost up your business, instead of focusing on which is better, it’s best to go for how to integrate both of them into your marketing strategies and climb up the ladder of success.
 Since the lines between PR and marketing have started to soften due to the emergence of Social Media, it’s possible for business owners to blend them together and complement each other for receiving favorable outcomes.

 What’s best for your business depends highly on your particular needs so that you can create a strategy that will work out for the best.

 Do you prefer total control via marketing or slightly released control via free publicity?

 Are you more interested in sales and branding, or just the positive image of your company matters first?

-So, with answers for questions like these, you can decide and devise up the best strategy, whether it’s PR or Marketing or a combination of both.
+So, with answers to questions like these, you can decide and devise up the best strategy, whether it’s PR or Marketing or a combination of both.

 But, be alert enough that you reach your goal successfully.